 TaylorMade’s C300 steel face construction has that distinct “snap” sound.
-We’ve come to associate with TaylorMade woods, but there are some notable differences.
+We’ve come to associate with TaylorMade Woods, but there are some notable differences.
 Unlike the X Proto line, which feels a little on the soft side and can be difficult at times due in large part.

-This fairway wood offers more stability through contact points like head or grip despite its firmness when hit cleanly off the handle.
-Swingweight distribution helps make it feel natural during use while also easier for beginners who have no proper motor skills yet.
+This fairway wood offers more stability through contact points like the head or grip despite its firmness when hit cleanly off the handle.
+Swingweight distribution helps make it feel natural during use while also being easier for beginners who have no proper motor skills yet.

 Performance of TaylorMade Sim Max Fairway Wood

 The SIM MAX fairway wood is an excellent example of forgiveness through the V-Steel sole and Twist Face design.
 The majority of golfers will be comfortable playing it because it has a neutral setting.
 It shouldn’t overlook that the SIM MAX fairway wood (as well as the MAX-D fairway wood) is bonded and does not contain a screw-in hosel.
 So there is more ability to customize your playability if you have the right tools on hand.

 These fairway woods will not disappoint even more dedicated golfers who want a little more from their equipment.